Top Categories

 Business Waste

 Business waste, also known as commercial waste, is the waste generated by anyone who gets paid for their services (business) including their customers, as well as sole traders.
-In the UK, every business is legally responsible for removing its own waste in the proper way.
+In the UK, every business is legally responsible for properly removing its own waste.

 Business or commercial waste can come from: